julio-cfa/vBankAPI/README.md

 uvicorn main:app --reload
 ```

 Either way you will be able to access the API over http://127.0.0.1:8000.
-However, I would recommend adding an entry to your /etc/hosts:
+However, I would recommend adding an entry to your `/etc/hosts`:

 ```bash
 sudo echo "127.0.0.1	vbank.api" >> /etc/hosts
 ```

 After that, you will be able to access the API over http://vbank.api.

+## Testing The API